elmtree-askmo/cloudcannon-app/content/learn/nursing/what-are-the-main-categories-of-drug-classifications-in-pharmacology.md

 url: /learn/nursing/questions/what-are-the-main-categories-of-drug-classifications-in-pharmacology
 score: -1.0
 related_article1:
-    id: 169760
+    id: 169765
-    title: What are the national guidelines for healthcare regulations, and how are they implemented?
+    title: >-
+        Why is medication adherence important, and what strategies can improve it?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-national-guidelines-for-healthcare-regulations-and-how-are-they-implemented
+    url: /learn/nursing/questions/why-is-medication-adherence-important-and-what-strategies-can-improve-it
 related_article2:
-    id: 169752
+    id: 169745
-    title: What are the key legal aspects of medicines management that nurses must be aware of?
+    title: >-
+        What are the nutritional requirements and hydration standards for maintaining health?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-key-legal-aspects-of-medicines-management-that-nurses-must-be-aware-of
+    url: /learn/nursing/questions/what-are-the-nutritional-requirements-and-hydration-standards-for-maintaining-health
 related_article3:
-    id: 169739
+    id: 169763
-    title: What are the four principles of person-centered care?
+    title: >-
+        What are patient group directions, and how are they applied in clinical practice?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-four-principles-of-personcentered-care
+    url: /learn/nursing/questions/what-are-patient-group-directions-and-how-are-they-applied-in-clinical-practice
 related_article4:
     id: 169767
+    title: >-
-    title: How do digital and print versions of the BNF differ, and how are updates and revisions managed?
+        How do digital and print versions of the BNF differ, and how are updates and revisions managed?
     subject: Nursing
     url: /learn/nursing/questions/how-do-digital-and-print-versions-of-the-bnf-differ-and-how-are-updates-and-revisions-managed
 related_article5:
-    id: 169763
+    id: 169759
-    title: What are patient group directions, and how are they applied in clinical practice?
+    title: >-
+        How can adverse drug reactions be identified and managed effectively?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-patient-group-directions-and-how-are-they-applied-in-clinical-practice
+    url: /learn/nursing/questions/how-can-adverse-drug-reactions-be-identified-and-managed-effectively
 ---

 &nbsp;